Leith: Transport

-The SS Sirius (built in Leith) beat the SS Great Western by one day in being the first steamship to cross the Atlantic but, as a much smaller ship, was eclipsed by the press coverage given to the larger ship.
+The SS Sirius, built in Leith, beat the SS Great Western by one day in being the first steamship to cross the Atlantic but, as a much smaller ship, was eclipsed by the press coverage given to the larger vessel.
 Leith offered ferry services to many European ports, including Hamburg and Oslo.

-Today, Leith is served by various bus services provided by Lothian Buses and a tram service provided by Edinburgh Trams.
-This tram service was due to serve Leith in 2011, however, due to construction and funding issues, the section of the line towards Leith and Newhaven was delayed.
-It opened just after midday on 7 June 2023 with Leith stops at Balfour Street (Leith Walk), Foot of the Walk (Constitution Street), The Shore (Constitution Street), Port of Leith and Ocean Terminal.
+Today, Leith is served by various bus routes run by Lothian Buses, and a tram service provided by Edinburgh Trams.
+The tram service was due commence in 2011 but, owing to construction and funding problems, completion of the section to Leith and Newhaven was delayed.
+It was finally opened just after midday on 7 June 2023, with Leith stops at Balfour Street (Leith Walk), Foot of the Walk (Constitution Street), The Shore (Constitution Street), Port of Leith and Ocean Terminal.